oldmud0/AssetDownloadProtocol/README.md

-# AssetDownloadProtocol
+# Ace Attorney Asset Download Protocol
-Attorney Online Asset Download Protocol
+Required reading for anyone who wants to implement the automatic downloading of assets from servers.